sparkfun/SparkFun_RTK_Firmware/docs/accuracy_verification.md

 *Plate tectonic time machine*

 Thankfully the NGS has a tool called the [**Horizontal Time-Dependent Positioning**](https://www.ngs.noaa.gov/cgi-bin/HTDP/htdp.prl?f1=4&f2=1).
 This allows both the conversion between coordinate system, and adjusting a given location to a given start and end time.
-Use the tool to the NAD83 coordinates of your monument from the time they were taken (June 27, of 2012 in our example) to WGS84(G2139) coordinates in today's date of 2022.
+Use the tool to convert the NAD83 coordinates of your monument from the time they were taken (June 27, of 2012 in our example) to WGS84(G2139) coordinates in today's date.
 If you convert the location for your monument on a Tuesday and visit it 5 days later, the coordinates should still be perfectly fine.
 This tool is needed both for the coordinate change (NAD83 to WGS84) and for long (months or years) periods of time between when the monument was surveyed.

 ![Monument converted to WGS84 corrected to 2022](img/VerifyAccuracy/SparkFun%20Verify%20RTK%20-%205%20Conversion%20to%20WGS84.jpg)